 Whether navigating Ball State’s campus or going out for dinner at the local Pizza King, you need to be careful on Muncie’s roads.
 Negligent drivers can blow through the city’s intersections, either on accident or on purpose, and put you and your passengers at risk for life-long injuries.

 If you’re recovering from a head-on collision, you need to work with an attorney who prioritizes your right to recovery.
 Vaughan & Vaughan work around your schedule to ensure that you can both recover from your injuries and take up a claim against the party responsible for your losses.
-Our Muncie head-on collision attorneys are here for you.
+Our Muncie car accident lawyers are here for you.

 You Have the Right to Take Head-On Collision Cases to Civil Court

 Today’s head-on collision accidents tend to stem from negligence.
 When you take to the road, everyone around you owes you a duty of care.
 That duty dictates that all applicable parties must take reasonable steps to prevent accidents.
 Parties who deliberately engage in negligent or reckless behavior may be held liable for that misconduct in civil court.